Holy Comforter-St. Cyprian Catholic Church (Washington, D.C.)

 Holy Comforter-St. Cyprian is a Black Catholic parish in Washington, D.C. established in 1966 by the merger of the predominately African-American St. Cyprian Catholic Church (est 1893) and the predominantly White Holy Comforter Catholic Church (est 1904).

-The church is located at 1357 East Capitol Street in Southeast DC.
-It is near Lincoln Park and the Eastern Market and Stadium Armory metro stations.
+The church is located at 1357 East Capitol Street in the Hill East neighborhood.
+It is near Lincoln Park and the Eastern Market and Stadium-Armory metro stations.